 - Provide a serialized model that can be imported to run on one of the nGraph backends.

 This section is aimed at intermediate-level developers.
 It assumes an understanding of the concepts in the previous sections.
 It does not assume knowledge of any particular frontend framework.

 Since our primary audience is developers who are pushing the boundaries of deep learning systems, we go beyond the use of deep learning primitives, and include APIs and documentation for developers who want the ability to write programs that use custom backends.
 For example, we know that GPU resources can be useful backends for some kinds of algorithmic operations while they impose inherent limitations or slow down others.

-To get started, we’ve provided a basic example for how to Execute a computation a computation with an nGraph backend; this is analogous to a framework bridge.
+To get started, we’ve provided a basic example for how to Execute a computation a computation that can run on an nGraph backend; this is analogous to a framework bridge.
 We also provide a larger example for training and evaluating a simple MNIST MLP model.